dynawo/dynawo-large-scale-validation/contingencies-screening/doc/user/INSTALLATION.md

 Now everything should be ready to run the software in the active virtual environment.
 Test that the installation was successful by invoking the command `run_contingencies_screening` with the help option.
-You should obtain the foillowing
+You should obtain the following
 output:

 ```